Call: (888) 454-7015

 Certifications: US Sailing Coastal Navigation and US Sailing Coastal Passage Making

-Rates change by season at various locations because resort accommodations are included with the course.
-Call us at 888-454-7015 for a personalized quote for the course date you are interested in.
-Double occupancy means two people are signing up to take the course together and sharing a room ashore and a cabin on the boat.
 Single means private room ashore and private cabin aboard the boat.
-Rates are also available for two people who wish to take the course together sharing room ashore, but private cabins on the boat; or taking course together but wishing private room ashore and private cabin on boat.
+Double per person means two people are signing up to take the course together, sharing a room ashore* and a cabin on the boat.
+Rates are also available for two people who wish to take the course together, will share room ashore*, but want private cabins on the boat; or taking course together but want private rooms ashore and private cabins on the boat.

-FTCPM refers to the complete Fast Track Course for Coastal Passage Making Course which includes two days of Coastal Navigation before boarding the boats and six days aboard on the Coastal Passage Making Course.
+FTCPM refers to the complete Fast Track® Course for Coastal Passage Making Course which includes one or two days of Coastal Navigation before boarding the boats and six days aboard on the Coastal Passage Making Course.
 CPM is available if you already have Coastal Navigation certification and are taking just the 6-day Coastal Passage Making Course.

-- Coastal Navigation refresher course tuition and certification – two day classroom course while staying ashore
+- Coastal Navigation refresher course tuition and certification – one or two day classroom course while staying ashore

 - Coastal Passage Making Course tuition – 6-days of sailing